Prince Andrei Alexandrovich of Russia: Revolution

 The Romanovs under house arrest in Ai-Todor, 1917.
 Standing: Colonel Nikolai Kulikovsky, Mr Fogel, Olga Konstantinovna Vasiljeva, Prince Andrei Alexandrovich.
 Seated : Mr Orbeliani, Prince Nikita, Grand Duchess Olga, Grand Duchess Xenia, The Dowager Empress, Grand Duke Alexander.
 On the floor: Prince Vasili, Prince Rostislav and Prince Dmitri.

 At the fall of the Russian monarchy with the February Revolution in 1917, Prince Andrei moved with his siblings and their parents to his father's property in Crimea, Ai-Todor.
 A large group of members of the Romanov family gathered there, trying to escape the disturbances in the rest of the country.
 At first they lived undisturbed while the Russian Provisional Government was in power.

 It was during this turbulent period that Prince Andrei began a relationship with Elisabetta Ruffo-Sasso dei duchi di Sasso-Ruffo dei principi di Sant' Antimo, a young divorcée.
 They had met in St Petersburg in 1916.
 She was a daughter of Fabrizio Ruffo, Duke of Sasso-Ruffo, and Princess Natalia Alexandrovna Mescherskaya (a descendant of a famous family of the Stroganovs), and distantly related to the Romanovs.
 Elisabetta had a daughter, (Elisabeth Alexandrovna Friederici), from her first marriage to Major General Alexander Alexandrovitch Friederici (1878–1916) (they had married in 1907).
 Elisabetta, from the noble house of Ruffo di Calabria, was a cousin of Queen Paola of Belgium.

 After Elisabetta became pregnant, the couple married on 12 June 1918 in the family chapel at Ai-Todor in the presence of his family, including his grandmother the Dowager Empress.
 Prince Andrei was twenty-one years old and his grandmother had thought him too young for marriage, but his parents, Grand Duchess Xenia and Grand Duke Alexander, gave their permission.
 During this time they could not contact Prince Andrei's uncle, the last reigning emperor, Nicholas II of Russia, who was being held in captivity in internal exile.
 A month later, Nicholas II was killed with his wife and children while they were held captive in Yekaterinburg on 16/17 July 1918.
 In later life Prince Andrei rarely spoke of them, as he found the memories too painful.

 The situation of the Romanovs in Crimea deteriorated after the successful Bolshevik coup of November 1917.
 For a time Prince Andrei was imprisoned along with his parents, grandmother the Dowager Empress, and a large number of other Romanov relatives, at Dulber, a palace in Crimea that belonged to Grand Duke Peter Nikolaevich of Russia.
 In 1918 Russia and Germany were still at war.
 When German troops invaded the peninsula, they liberated the Romanovs in captivity.
-In December 1918, Prince Andrei left Russia with his wife, who was pregnant with their first child, and his father, Grand Duke Alexander Mikhailovich aboard the Royal Navy ship HMS Marlborough in order to attend the Paris Peace Conference.
+In December 1918, Prince Andrei left Russia with his wife, who was pregnant with their first child, and his father, Grand Duke Alexander Mikhailovich aboard the Royal Navy ship HMS Forsythe in order to attend the Paris Peace Conference.
 He and his father were seeking support in western Europe for the White Army.